 In this thesis, based on the different strategies (modeling, experimentation and characterization), the impact of the laser treatment on the magnetic and the magneto-mechanical behavior is investigated.
-Although the laser treatment effect on the iron losses has been widely studied, a detailed study on the magnetic properties such as the permeability and the dynamic property Λ has not been presented yet.
+Although the laser treatment effect on the iron losses has been widely studied, a detailed study on the magnetic properties such as the permeability and the dynamic property $\Lambda$ has not been presented yet.
 On the other hand, a higher focus is applied on the magneto-mechanical behavior.
 Few studies are performed on the sensitivity of noise and vibration to laser treatment.
 Similarly to the magnetic interpretation, this thesis describes the effect on the magneto-mechanical properties and the mechanical response, responsible of the vibration and noise generation in magnetic components.
-Based on this sensitivity investigation on the magnetic and the magnetic performances on one hand, and the effect on the vibration and noise on the other hand.
+Based on this sensitivity investigation on the magnetic and the magneto-mechanical study, one can evaluate the laser's effect on the iron losses and the magnetic performances on one hand, and the effect on the vibration and noise on the other hand.
 The obtained results constitute a powerful tool for upscaling and application of the laser technology in magnetic components.